Before You Ride

 Bike & Build is a once-in-a-lifetime experience, but it requires a significant commitment.
 We’ve put together some resources that will help you prepare for the trip, from learning about the affordable housing cause to choosing the right cycling gear.

-All Bike & Build participants are required to raise the fundraising minimum ($5,000 for cross-country trips; $2,400 for Drifts).
+All Bike & Build participants are required to raise the fundraising minimum of $5,000 for cross-country trips or $3000 for regional trips.
 It’s a challenge – we’ve been there!
 But you’ll have your own fundraising page to send to your friends, family, social media network, and many others.
 We’ve also gathered the best fundraising ideas that have worked for our alumni to help you hit your mark.

 Prior to reporting to orientation, all cross-country and Drift riders pledge to ride at least: